Ganako Secondary School Project

 We are so proud that our librarian student, Rehema, graduated in 2015 from the National Librarian Training Program!
 Rehema now works as the first librarian in Karatu, at the Ganako Library.
 We will be continuing our efforts to fund this valuable program, one of many that will need support in upcoming years.

-If you are interested in donating books, please contact us.
+If you are interested in donating books or other items to upkeep the library, please contact us.